 Also served for an aperitif, have you tried my Bloody Mary mini macarons yet?
 Strictly for adults only and also just as fun.

 The recipe is in my first book, "Mad About Macarons", as part of the mini savoury macaron chapter.

 - 12 Cherry tomatoes washed & thoroughly dried

 - 100 g (3.5oz) Sugar

 - 50 ml (1.75floz) Water

-- 1 tbsp sesame, flaxseeds or poppy seeds or a mixture
+- 1 tablespoon sesame, flaxseeds or poppy seeds or a mixture

-- 1 tsp mixed fresh herbs finely chopped (or pinch dried herbs)
+- 1 teaspoon mixed fresh herbs finely chopped (or pinch dried herbs)

 - Ensure the cherry tomatoes are washed but that no water is left on the surface.
 Lay out everything in advance since you'll need to work quickly once the hot caramel is ready:Prepare a baking tray covered in baking paper, 12 cocktail sticks (or brochette/cake pop sticks), a plate coated in the seeds, plus a bowl or tin (waterbath) filled with hot water that can hold the saucepan of caramel (this is so that the caramel doesn't harden too quickly while you work).
 Pierce each cherry tomato with a cocktail stick.